Variational Inference for Deblending Crowded Starfields: The Variational Distribution

 Figure~\ref{fig:ex_tiles} gives an example with $R = 2$.

 Let $\tilde N^{(s, t)}$ be the number of stars in tile $(s,t)$.
 Because $\tilde N^{(s, t)}$ is random, the cardinality of the set of locations and fluxes in each tile is also random.
-To handle the trans-dimensional parameter space, we consider a {\itshape triangular array} of latent variables on each tile:
+To handle the trans-dimensional parameter space, we consider {\itshape triangular arrays} of latent variables for each tile: